 If you have an FSA, remember that they have a time limit, since you can’t roll over funds from year to year like you can with an HSA.
 Make sure to use your funds before they expire!

-If you’re considering Candid treatment, don’t rule out insurance coverage!
+If you’re considering Candid treatment from a local dentist, don’t rule out insurance coverage!
 Customers receive reimbursements more often than you might think.
 While Candid doesn’t have as many in-network partnerships as some competitors, you can still significantly reduce your treatment expenses.

-Of course, it all depends on your specific provider and plan, so check with the insurance company before you do anything else.
+Of course, it all depends on your specific provider and plan, so check with the insurance company and your dentist before you do anything else.
 Once you’ve got that squared away, you’ll have a better sense of your total Candid price and one step closer to beginning your smile journey.